lilberrones/boilerproject/README.md

 - 1991 - CERN: introduces the World Wide Web to the public.
 - 1994 - Netscape: Netscape Communications is born.
 Microsoft creates a Web browser for Windows 95.
 - 1998 - ICANN: Internet Corporation for Assigned Names and Numbers (ICANN) was formed.
+- 1999 - AOL buys Netscape.
+- 2000 - Websites like Yahoo and eBay are hit by service attacks.
+Shows that internet is very vulnerable and easy to attack.
+AOL merges with Time Warner.
+- 2001 - Judge shuts down Napster.
+Must find a way for users to stop sharing copyrighted information.
+- 2003 - Platform WordPress is launched.
+- 2004 - Facebook launches, social networking begins.
+Mozilla launches new web browzer, Mozilla Firefox.